lxylxy123456/uberxmhf/bug_071/README.md

 Rebase the above to `xmhf64 b8e4149e8..4f4c8b088` (the last commit contains UEFI, other commits contain other things)

+...

+After some development, at `xmhf64 cb1f707e7`.
+We can boot Debian 11 x64
+net install ISO with UP (SMP has a problem due to double INIT-SIPI-SIPI).

+Possible problems
+* Cannot reload TR.
+This will be a trouble if UEFI firmware uses TR.
+However it is possible to workaround this problem.
+See commit `cb1f707e7`.
+* We need to assume UEFI firmware does not start other CPUs.
+Otherwise there is no way XMHF knows the state of other CPUs.

+Maybe refer to newbluepill code to see how it initializes the VMCS guest state.

 TODO: report "KVM internal error" bug to KVM
 TODO: try boot on real hardware
 TODO: how does GRUB installation make GRUB the default instead of Windows?